 Joyful, Joyful

 I’ve watched this video several times today and each time end up with tears in my eyes.
 The melody is Ode to Joy from Beethoven’s Symphony No. 9 and the words are from the poem Joyful, Joyful We Adore Thee by Henry van Dyke.
-It’s not a christmas hymn, but it is a beautiful reminder of the joy that surrounds the advent of Christ.
+It’s not a Christmas hymn, but it is a beautiful reminder of the joy that surrounds the advent of Christ.

 Joyful, joyful, we adore Thee, God of glory, Lord of love;